pranigopu/sentiMiner/README.md

 ## Implementation notes
 ### Using service worker vs. using popup script
 To make the request to the server, we can use any extension script.
 Using popup script would have been most direct, since messaging would not be necessary, and we can directly show the response in the popup page.
-<br><br>
-Our reason for using background service worker was because a background service worker loads when an event it listens for is triggered, and only halts after the completion of its code's exectution.
-On the other hand, a popup script is only loaded as long as the popup page is loaded.
-For more time consuming processes, such as text mining or sentiment analysis, it could be an issue, since closing the popup page (maybe by mistake, or to switch to tabs...) would halt those processes.
+However, the background service worker is used for the following reasons...

+- Abstraction between presentation layer (popup script) and application layer
+- Background service worker only unloads when unused (hence, after it has completed its processes), while popup script unloads when the popup page is closed.
+In the current implementation of the project, this is not an issue.
+But to allow for functionalities that may happen independently the popup page, such as
+    - Downloading results from analysis
+    - Perform analysis (which could be time consuming) and store the results in a database to be retrieved when desired

+Admittedly, for our project as it is currently, it was not practically necessary to use a background service worker, but we have done so due to the above points.

 ### Word cloud script
 The JavaScript code for word cloud was taken from the 'wordcloud' library: